Kiranjith83/SA/SA.md

   - Allows evolutionary architecture using the data.
   - [AWS WAF](https://aws.amazon.com/architecture/well-architected/?wa-lens-whitepapers.sort-by=item.additionalFields.sortDate&wa-lens-whitepapers.sort-order=desc)

- WAF Pillers and Design principles.
+ WAF Pilers and Design principles.
  - Operation Excellence.
     Focus on the ability to use computing resources efficiently to meet system requirements and to maintain that efficiency as demand changes and technologies evolve.
     - Perform operation as a code.